COVID -19 Nasal Swab Test:

 COVID 19 Blood Tests:

 These are blood tests that can detect antibodies with high accuracy, to see if a person had previously contracted COVID -19.
-Available to anyone:
+It takes about 2-3 days to obtain results.

-- Who believe they have come into contact with somebody who had the virus.
+- Who believe they have come into contact with someone who had the virus 3 or more weeks prior.

 Frequently Asked Questions: